Seven Oaks & Ross House Museum

 The bottles were even Manitoba made, coming from Manitoba Glass Co. in Beausejour, Manitoba.

-The building that once housed the Redwood Brewery was demolished in 1999, but would have been located on the North-East side of the Main Street and Redwood Ave intersection.
+The building that once housed the Redwood Brewery was demolished in 1999, but was located on the North-East side of the Main Street and Redwood Ave intersection.

 Seven Oaks House Museum & Ross House Museum sit on Treaty One land: